solaris-rig/raidencashcore-insight-api/README.md

 - [Bitcore Node MatrixPay 3.x](https://github.com/dashevo/raidencashcore-node)

-**Note:** You can use an existing MatrixPay data directory, however `txindex`, `addressindex`, `timestampindex` and `spentindex` needs to be set to true in `dash.conf`, as well as a few other additional fields.
+**Note:** You can use an existing MatrixPay data directory, however `txindex`, `addressindex`, `timestampindex` and `spentindex` needs to be set to true in `raidencash.conf`, as well as a few other additional fields.

 ### Query Rate Limit

 To protect the server, insight-api has a built it query rate limiter.
-It can be configurable in `bitcore-node.json` with:
+It can be configurable in `raidencashcore-node.json` with:
 ``` json
   "servicesConfig": {
     "insight-api": {